8th October 2021

 Follow the river to emerge at the sea, and take in all the unbeatable views along the way.

 There is plenty to enjoy in Westward Ho!, from the pebble ridge to Abbotsham cliffs.
-Beaches.
-Cliffs, spit, salt march, rocky foreshore and sand dunes are some of the spectacular examples of the seaside features in Westward Ho!
+Beaches. cliffs, spit, salt marsh, rocky foreshore and sand dunes are some of the spectacular examples of the seaside features in Westward Ho!

 Enjoy a roam over Northam Burrows, walk the vast expanse of sand, or enjoy a fresh sea breeze from the cliffside.